 - Be enrolled in a post-secondary degree or diploma program during the 2019-2020 academic year;

 - Be completing post-secondary studies in a field that relates broadly to the work of Toronto and Region Conservation Authority (TRCA).
-Examples of eligible programs include: Environmental Studies, Landscape Architecture, Archaeology, Museum Studies, Forestry, and Civil Engineering.
+Examples of eligible programs include Environmental Studies, Landscape Architecture, Archaeology, Museum Studies, Forestry, and Civil Engineering.

 Bill 7 Award

-Criteria: Awarded to a student who identifies as part of the LGBTTTQ community, who is in financial need and is an Ontario resident.
+Criteria: Awarded to a student who identifies as part of the LGBTTTQ community, who is in financial need and who is an Ontario resident.